We look at the tell-tale signs that you may be deficient in the sunshine vitamin.

 As well as maintaining bones, Vitamin D supports normal muscle function.
 Poor muscle strength and weakness may be associated with vitamin D deficiency, which is particularly common among elderly people as the capacity for the skin to synthesize the provitamin calcidiol decreases with age.

 Lower levels of this this vital nutrient affect the serotonin (the happy hormone) concentration in the brain.
 We rely on exposure to sunlight to absorb Vitamin D, so during the darker months of the year, symptoms of low mood can begin to appear.

 4. Constant coughs and colds

-Experts suggest that vitamin D is vital to activating our immune defenses, and that without sufficient intake of the vitamin our immune cells are unable to react appropriately.
+Experts suggest that vitamin D is vital to activating our immune defences, and that without sufficient intake of the vitamin our immune cells are unable to react appropriately.

 5. Gut problems

 Vitamin D is a fat-soluble nutrient, so if you suffer from a gastrointestinal condition that affects your ability to absorb fat, it will also affect your absorption of vitamin D, putting you at greater risk of a deficiency.

 If you're showing any of these signs and are worried about your vitamin D levels, then you may need to consider taking a vitamin D supplement to increase your levels.